rmahesh2003/eclipse-controller/README.md

 - Social media integration
 - Advanced post-processing options

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Disclaimer

-NO WARRANTY ON THIS SCRIPT.
-USE AT YOUR OWN RISK.
-The developers are not responsible for any damage to equipment or loss of data.

-## Support

-For support, please open an issue in the GitHub repository or contact the development team.

 ---

 *This project is actively maintained and will be expanded into a full web application in the near future.
 Stay tuned for updates!*